1998-felix/FourBar/README.md

 This program was created as a part of a final project for Linearity II at the Olin College of Engineering.
 The main function of this program is to simulate a Four Bar linkage, and allow the user to change and experiment with the properties of the four bar linkage to better understand how they work.

-Additionally, to generate the initial Four Bar linkage, this program creates 200 linkages and chooses the one that makes the most similar drawing to the user drawing.
+Additionally, to generate the initial Four Bar linkage, this program creates 200 linkages and chooses the linkage that makes the most similar drawing to the user's drawing.

 Features: